Sujay-J-Reddy/dyte/README.md

    - The `log_ingestor.py` script defines the behavior of the log ingestor, exposing an endpoint (`/ingest-log`) to receive log entries via POST requests.
    - The log entries are then forwarded to Elasticsearch for indexing.

+### Implementation:

+- For the log management infrastructure, Elasticsearch was chosen as the central data store for log entries due to its robust search and analytics capabilities.
+The deployment of Elasticsearch was facilitated by utilizing the official Docker image from Elastic.
+A Kubernetes Deployment and Service were configured using the elasticsearch.yaml file, ensuring high availability and scalability.
+Persistent storage for Elasticsearch was provisioned using the elasticsearch-pvc.yaml Persistent Volume Claim.

+- Simultaneously, the log ingestor, responsible for receiving and forwarding log entries to Elasticsearch, was implemented using aiohttp, a lightweight asynchronous web framework for Python.
+The ingestor's custom Docker image was built and stored in a private container registry.
+The deployment of the log ingestor was orchestrated using Kubernetes, with configurations specified in aiohttp-log-ingestor-deployment.yaml and aiohttp-log-ingestor-service.yaml.
+The deployment was designed to scale horizontally by leveraging the Horizontal Pod Autoscaler defined in ingestor-hpa.yaml, ensuring optimal resource utilization based on CPU metrics.

+- The log_ingestor.py script within the log ingestor image defined the behavior of log ingestion, utilizing aiohttp to handle incoming log entries through a designated endpoint (/ingest-log).
+Upon receiving a log entry, the script constructed Elasticsearch URLs and forwarded the data to the Elasticsearch service for efficient indexing.
+The implementation was aimed at achieving a balance between performance, scalability, and ease of deployment in a Kubernetes environment.

 ### Communication Flow:

 1. **Log Ingestion:**